martehvi/codepub-container-workshop/03-load-balancer/README.md

 To securely isolate and make our appplications independent from localhost you can remove the host part from the port mappings in our configuration.
 Currently we have configured mappings like this: `<host-port>:<container-port>`.
 If we remove the `<host-port>` part we only expose the container port to the compose orchestration, and not to your host computer.

-### Task 3.4
+### Task 3.3

-Remove the host port mapping form your compose configuration.
+Remove the the port outside of the compose network from your compose configuration.
+I.e. the ports that expose your applications to localhost.

 <details>
 <summary>✅ Soulution</summary>